 EXPLORATION AND PRODUCTION TARGETS FOR 2021

-- The number of development wells – 616.
-This target is much higher than the actual number of development wells drilled in 2020.
+The number of development wells – 616.
+This target is much higher compared with the 240 development wells drilled in 2020.

 The Indonesian oil industry performed well in 2020.
 Mr. Dwi Soetjipto, the head of SKK Migas said: “The year 2020 was a difficult year for many oil operators due to the Covid 19 pandemic and the low oil prices.
 Nevertheless, the oil industry of Indonesia was able to meet several targets set by the government.
 Hopefully, this will help the country’s economy.”